cocomr/cocodoc/index.md

 `COCO_TASK("TaskName")`: return a pointer to the the TaskContext object with name "TaskName" if it exists, *nullptr* otherwise.

+`COCO_NUM_TASK`: return the number of tasks (not peers) instantiated.

+`COCO_CONFIGURATION_COMPLETED`: return whether all the components have completed the `onConfig` function.

+`COCO_FIND_RESOURCE("what")`: look into the know path for the resource what, and if it founds it return the complete path of the resource.
+The know path will be explained later.

 #### Member Functions ####
 Of class `coco::TaskContext`